Cricket's back: Australia announce international schedule including matches against Black Caps and White Ferns

 Although still subject to change due to the uncertainty of the coronavirus pandemic, the full international schedule underlines Australia's confidence that the season will be able to go ahead amid loosening restrictions.

-The White Ferns will take on Australia in September in a three-match Twenty20, followed by a Rose Bowl ODI series between the sides in early October.
+The White Ferns will take on Australia in September in a three-match Twenty20 series, followed by a Rose Bowl ODI series between the sides in early October.

-The Black Caps will cross the Tasman later in the summer for an Australia Day series starting on January 26.
+The Black Caps will cross the Tasman later in the summer for a three-match ODI series starting on January 26.

 Kane Williamson's side will wrap up the Australian home summer with a one-off T20 clash in Sydney on February 2.